 We track auto parts performance accessories trend analysis over time, including online sales data, demographic data and more.

-The aftermarket/auto care industry employs nearly 5 million people, and includes over 270,000 repair shops and over 265,000 retail parts outlets.
+The aftermarket industry employs about 4.5 million people and includes over 270,000 repair shops and over 265,000 retail parts outlets.
 Vehicles drive over 3 trillion miles per year on US roads.

 How big is the automotive aftermarket industry?

-The light duty aftermarket is about $282 billion in 2020.
-The entire automotive aftermarket/auto care industry including medium and heavy-duty is about $381 billion in 2020.
+The light duty aftermarket is projected at $341 billion in 2022.
+The entire automotive aftermarket/auto care industry including medium and heavy-duty is projected at $439 billion in 2022.

 Why is it called aftermarket?

-The aftermarket is the secondary market of the automotive industry.
+This is a “market” for parts and accessories “after” a vehicle is sold, so it’s called the “aftermarket.”
+It’s the secondary market of the automotive industry.
 These are replacement parts and accessories sold after a vehicle is sold as new, intended for repair, customization or enhancement.
-Since this a market for parts and accessories is after a vehicle is sold, it is called the aftermarket.

 Which is better OEM or aftermarket?